mini-pw/policydemic_legal_info/pdfparser/README.md

 * path - STRING - a path to a single .pdf file;

 Return:
+* pdf_metadata, separated_text, empty_pages, all_text - TUPLE, where:
+    * pdf_metadata - DICT containing metadata extracted from the parsed file.
+Contains the author, creator, producer, subject and title of the file in the respective keys in the dictionary.
+    * separated_text - LIST of LISTS containing the text in the parsed file, separated into pages, and every page separated into paragraphs (blocks of texts).
+In the separated_text list, each element corresponds to one page of the document and each element of this element corresponds to one paragraph.
+    * empty_pages - LIST of pages in the parsed file which did not contain any text.
+The list shall be used to run `pdfocr` function on the missing pages.
-* STRING - the text of the chosen .pdf;
+    * all_text - STRING containing the entire text of the parsed PDF file.

 "parse" task works as an endpoint.
-It takes a path of a pdf file as an argument and returns its text as a STRING.
+It takes a path of a pdf file as an argument and returns its metadata, its text in STRING format, LIST of unparsed pages as well as LIST of LISTS of text separated into pages and pages into paragraphs.

 ### pdfocr Function

 ```python